Esri/arcgis-maps-sdk-java-samples/ogc/wmts-layer/README.md

 # WMTS layer

 Display a layer from a Web Map Tile Service.

 ![Image of WMTS layer](WmtsLayer.png)

 ## Use case

 WMTS services can have several layers.
-You can use ArcGIS Runtime to explore the layers available from a service.
+You can use ArcGIS Maps SDKs for Native Apps to explore the layers available from a service.
 This would commonly be used to enable a browsing experience where users can choose which layers they want to display at run time.

 ## How to use the sample

 Pan and zoom to explore the WMTS layer, which is displayed automatically.

 ## How it works

 1. Create a `WmtsService` using the URL of the WMTS Service.
-1. After loading the WMTS service, get the list of `WmtsLayerInfos` from the service info: `service.getServiceInfo().getLayerInfos()`
+2. After loading the WMTS service, get the list of `WmtsLayerInfos` from the service info: `service.getServiceInfo().getLayerInfos()`
-1. Use one of the layer infos to create a new `WmtsLayer(layerInfos.get(0))`
+3. Use one of the layer infos to create a new `WmtsLayer(layerInfos.get(0))`
-1. Set it as the map's basemap with `map.setBasemap(new Basemap(wmtsLayer))`.
+4. Set it as the map's basemap with `map.setBasemap(new Basemap(wmtsLayer))`.

 ## Relevant API